 Definition of suckout

-An suckout in poker happens when we are very favorites to win the hand, but the card we didn't want to see shows up.
-For example, you're all in at the turn on 2-2-5-7 and you have AA.
+A suckout in poker happens when we are heavily favored to win the hand, but the card we didn't want to see shows up.
+For example, you are all in on the turn on 2-2-5-7 and you have AA.
 Your opponent calls your all in with KK.
 Here you have a 95% chance of winning the hand.
-If a K falls on the river, which will happen a little more than 4% of the time, you will be said to have an suckout.
+If a K falls on the river, which will happen a little more than 4% of the time, you are said to have had a suckout.

-The suckouts are inevitable.
-If you play poker often, you'll have several of them a day.
-The important thing is to stay Zen and continue to play your A game, and not let the tilt be more expensive than the suckout.
-If you lose your temper, you'll end up losing more money on a spew than on an suckout.
-Some players are able to cash out well and continue to play good poker, but others are not.
-It's important to get to know each other well.
-If you're the type of person who loses your temper when you experience a big suckout, take a break and come back to the tables a little later.
+Suckouts are inevitable.
+If you play poker a lot, you'll get several a day.
+The important thing is to stay calm and keep playing your A game.
+You don't want the tilt to be more costly than the suckout.
+If you lose your cool, you'll end up losing more money on spew than on suckout.
+Some players are able to take it well and still play good poker, but others are not.
+It's important to know yourself.
+If you're the type of player who loses your temper when you get a big suckout, take a break and come back to the tables a little later.